 Frequently asked questions

-You may be able to study either internally or by distance education, subject to unit availability.
-There may be some units which are only available via distance education, which means that you will not be required to attend a campus for classes and will view all unit materials via online resources.
-Some distance education units may have a residential school component.
+You may be able to study either internally or by online study, subject to unit availability.
+There may be some units which are only available via online study, which means that you will not be required to attend a campus for classes and will view all unit materials via online resources.
+Some online study units may have a residential school component.
 A residential school is where you are required to attend a CQUniversity campus for a short period of time to undertake practical based tasks related to your course of study.

-To see the availability of units (that is, what term they are offered, where they are offered and whether they are offered internally or via distance education) click on the name of the unit under "What can I study?" section of the SUN website.
+To see the availability of units (that is, what term they are offered, where they are offered and whether they are offered internally or via online study) click on the name of the unit under "What can I study?" section of the SUN website.

 As per the SUN guidelines, we recommend you study no more than one SUN unit per term.